Juniper-SE/vmm-v3-script/Doc/README.md

        for example, on this topology, there are four nodes, gw, r1, r2, and client1

-       node gw must be defined inside the topology, because this node will act as gateway/jumphost between juniper intranet and the other nodes inside the topology.
+       node "gw" must be defined inside the topology, because this node will act as gateway/jumphost between juniper intranet and the other nodes inside the topology.
 This is the only node with connection to juniper intranet.
-Port em0 is connected to juniper intranet, because it is connected to bridge external, and it will get ip address automatically from juniper intranet dhcp server.
+Port em0 is connected to juniper intranet, because it is connected to bridge "external", and it will get ip address automatically from juniper intranet dhcp server.

-       node gw will have another interface, for example em1, where the management interface of other node (linux VM, vJunos) will be connected to and they has to be assigned with the bridge and assigned with ip address from the same subnet. on this interface, another field is define, dhcp_range (ip pool), which will be used by the script to generate configuration for the dhcp server.
+       node "gw" will have another interface, for example em1, where the management interface of other node (linux VM, vJunos) will be connected to and they has to be assigned with the bridge and assigned with ip address from the same subnet. on this interface, another field is define, dhcp_range (ip pool), which will be used by the script to generate configuration for the dhcp server.

-       each node will have field os and type.
+       each node will have field "os" and "type".

-       the field type supported by this script can be found inside file param1.py, for example type can be gw, vjunos_router, vjunos_switch, vjunos_evolved, pchpv1, pcmedium, etc. on file param1.py, each type define three parameters, number of vcpu (ncpus), amount of RAM (memory), and parameter required by vmm/qemu to run the nodes (setvar)
+       the field "type" supported by this script can be found inside file param1.py, for example type can be gw, vjunos_router, vjunos_switch, vjunos_evolved, pchpv1, pcmedium, etc. on file param1.py, each "type" define three parameters, number of vcpu (ncpus), amount of RAM (memory), and parameter required by vmm/qemu to run the nodes (setvar)

-       the field os will refer to the disk image defined under stanza images:
+       the field "os" will refer to the disk image defined under stanza "images:"

 ## Step by Step guide on how to use the script